Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Residents have excellent transport accessibility, with an average distance of 192 meters to the nearest stop.
-Service frequency averages 25 trips per day across all routes, equating to approximately three weekly trips per individual stop.
+Service frequency averages 25 trips daily across all routes, amounting to approximately three weekly trips per individual stop.

 Frequently Asked Questions - Transport